 #2 Give gifts that provide a return

 A calculated gift giver understands that gifts should provide a return.
 In some cases, this return is just the enjoyment of the recipient, but it could be a financial return.
 Perhaps you can give gifts that help friends and family make money through a side job or hobby.
+Examples include tools and equipment along with guides, books and other resources.
 You could also provide younger family members with financial gifts, such as a contribution to a college fund.

 #3 Use reward points and online shopping

-You don’t want to let your holiday spending getaway from you, so it’s important to develop a plan and a firm budget.
-Use this budget to see how much you should be spending on gifts this year.
-Make your list, check it twice, and try not to overspend.
+You don’t want to let your holiday spending get away from you, so it’s important to develop a plan and a firm budget.
+Use ClearPoint’s holiday planning calculator to see how much you should be spending on gifts this year.
+The calculator even allows you to list each gift you plan to purchase and account for food, travel, and other expenses.